RaulCPena/zillow-estimate-home-value/README.md

 # Project Deliverables

+- [ ] Predict values of single unit properties using data acquired during the months of May and June 2017
+- [x] Identify what states and counties the selected properties are in
+- [x] Determine the distribution of tax rates by county
 - [ ] A report (in the form of a presentation, both verbal and through slides)
 - [ ] Create a github repository that will provide a walkthrough of the pipeline along with all the neccessary .py files to reproduce the model
 	- the model will be reproducible with the creation of your own `env.py` file